ryu1kn/csv-writer/README.md

     .then(() => csvWriter.writeRecords(records2))
     ...
 ```

+However, if you need to keep writing large data to a certain file, you would want to create
+node's transform stream and use `CsvStringifier`, which is explained later, inside it
+, and pipe the stream into a file write stream.

 If you don't want to write a header line, don't give `title` to header elements and just give field ids as a string.